Coneriys/apache4/docs/content/reference/routing-configuration/http/load-balancing/serverstransport.md

 ---
 title: "ServersTransport"
-description: "ServersTransport allows configuring the connection between Traefik and the HTTP servers."
+description: "ServersTransport allows configuring the connection between apache4 and the HTTP servers."
 ---

-ServersTransport allows you to configure the transport between Traefik and your HTTP servers.
+ServersTransport allows you to configure the transport between apache4 and your HTTP servers.

 ## Configuration Example